Tagliapietra96/fuzzy/README.md

 ## Features

 * **Smart Fuzzy Search:**

-    \nQuickly search through a slice of strings and obtain scores that reflect how closely each string matches your query.
+    Quickly search through a slice of strings and obtain scores that reflect how closely each string matches your query.
 * **Levenshtein Distance Option:**

-    \nWhen you need a more forgiving search (especially useful when handling typos), leverage the Levenshtein-based search ensuring at least 60% of the query is present.
+    When you need a more forgiving search (especially useful when handling typos), leverage the Levenshtein-based search ensuring at least 60% of the query is present.
 * **Customizable Query Filtering:**

-    \nEnhance your query with filters directly within the query string:
+    Enhance your query with filters directly within the query string:
     * `*filter` – requires the source to contain the filter.
     * `$filter` – requires the source to end with the filter.
     * `^filter` – requires the source to start with the filter.
 * **Flexible Sorting:**

-    \nUse SortMatches to arrange results first by match score and then by the position within the source.
+    Use SortMatches to arrange results first by match score and then by the position within the source.

 ## Installation